roryeckel/linkd/README.md

 Link shortening webserver which records basic analytics such as IP address

-Built with flask and flask_mysqldb
+Built with flask and sqlalchemy